Eudy Simelane

-Eudy Simelane (11 March 1977 – 28 April 2008) was a South African footballer who played for the South Africa national team and an LGBT rights activist.
-She was raped and murdered in her hometown of KwaThema, Springs, Gauteng.
+Eudy Simelane (11 March 1977 – 28 April 2008) was a South African footballer who played for the South African national team and was an LGBT rights activist.
+She was one of the first lesbian women to live openly in KwaThema, Springs, Gauteng.
+Because of this, she was murdered on April 28, 2008.
+Eudy Simelane died at the age of 31.

 Early life

-Simelane was born in KwaThema, Gauteng, South Africa.
+Simelane was born on 11 March 1977, in Kwa-Thema, a township in the Gauteng province, southeast of Johannesburg.
+When she was only four years old, she became interested in Football.
+Bafana Simelane said that his sister was a very playful child who developed a love for soccer from following him around everywhere he went.

 Football

-Simelane played as a midfielder for Springs Home Sweepers F.C. and the South Africa national team.
-She also coached four teams and was studying to be a referee.
+Nicknamed 'Styles' because she was left-footed, midfielder Simelane joined her local team, Kwa-Thema Ladies, now known as the Springs Home Sweepers.
+Simelane played several times for the national side, coached four local youth teams, and wanted to qualify to become her country's first female referee.

+Activism

+Simelane used her status as a local soccer celebrity to further her LGBTQI+ activism.
+Helping to foster an LGBTQI+ friendly culture in her community, her bravery to live freely as a lesbian within her community established her as an inspiring and important LGBTQI+ icon.

 Death

 Simelane's partially clothed body was found in a creek in KwaThema.
 She had been abducted, gang raped, beaten, and stabbed 25 times in the face, chest, and legs.
 She had been one of the first women to live openly as a lesbian in KwaThema.
 A report by the international NGO ActionAid, backed by the South African Human Rights Commission, suggested that her murder was a hate crime committed against her because of her sexual orientation.

 According to local gay rights organization The Triangle Project, the practice of "corrective rape" is widespread in South Africa, whereby men rape lesbians purportedly to "cure" them of their sexual orientation.

 The trial of four suspected attackers began on 11 February 2009 in Delmas, Mpumalanga.
 One of the four alleged attackers pleaded guilty to rape and murder and was sentenced to 32 years' imprisonment.
 In September 2009, another was convicted of murder, rape, and robbery, and sentenced to life plus 35 years, but the remaining two accused were acquitted.